 - Work Desk or Bulletin Board

-other things to consider when saving old photos:
+other things to consider when Figuring How to Save old photos:

 - If you find negatives, hang on to them, especially if they are with the photos that were made from them.
 Negatives are the original photo and will yield a better scan than the prints, especially if the print has aged badly.
 However, this may cost more to get done.
 Do you have to keep them?
 I didn’t keep mine.
 Whatever feels right to you.